 Some people experience life more vividly, are more aware of subtleties, and process information more deeply than others.
-You may have been described as having keen intelligence, and unbounded perceptivity; You may have been called or feel like an old soul.
-Your sentimental nature means you are always pondering the transient nature of relationships and situations, and plagued by an intangible feeling of divine homesickness.
+You may have been described as having a keen intelligence, and unbounded perceptivity; You may have been called an old soul or feel like one.
+Your sentimental nature means you are always pondering the transient nature of relationships and situations, and plagued by an intangible feeling of homesickness.

 In our world today, the norm is to try and cover up our deep-rooted existential anxiety by means of numbing.
-When things get too much, it is in our human nature to want to want to close our eyes and pretend that nothing is happening.
-Many people have settled to dull their mind through engaging in mindless activities or consuming short-lived pleasure.
+When things get to be too much, it is in our human nature to want to close our eyes and pretend that nothing is happening.
+Many people have settled by dulling their minds by engaging in mindless activities or consuming short-lived pleasure.

 However, those who were born with a sensitive and perceptive soul struggle to do that.
 It is not that you try to be different, or pretend that you are special, but you just cannot shut down your natural ability to see and feel so much.

 You may feel that you have no other option than to take life seriously, and you aspire to live fully, intensely, with full presence and passion.
-Even when it hurts, the intense soul insides you stubbornly refuses to be diluted for her infinite zest for life, and wants to embrace it all, with wide open eyes.
-Perhaps deep down you know that in the end, the joy and aliveness you will experience is in direct proportion to the suffering you can endure.
+Even when it hurts, the intense soul inside you stubbornly refuses to be diluted for her infinite zest for life and wants to embrace it all, with wide-open eyes.
+Perhaps deep down you know that the joy and aliveness you will experience is in direct proportion to the suffering you can endure.
 In the end, without sensitivity what would life be?
 It is this part of you that has given your life so much colour and meaning.
-Although it is a source of both ecstasy and terror, it is also the source of all that is precious and memorable.
+Although it brings both ecstasy and terror, it is also the source of all that is precious and memorable.

 SOCIETY’S REJECTION OF DIVERSITY